jordandobson/Glue/README.txt

 == DESCRIPTION:

-The Glue gem enables posting to GlueNow.com API service using an account subdomain, username, password.
+This Glue gem enables posting to GlueNow.com API service using an account subdomain, username, password.
 In this version you can add a post by providing a title and body.
 You can access some basic info about a users account and check if their account info is valid and request public posts from an account using the same RSS that powers many of the Glue feeds.

 == FEATURES/PROBLEMS: